Niavlys2048/Backpack/README.md

 ## Usage

-As easy to use as the applications on which it is based.
+As user-friendly to use as the applications on which it is based.

 ## Dependency

 * This application requires the pod GooglePlaces 7.3.0.
-    * To install it, follow these instructions: [CocoaPods](https://cocoapods.org/)
+    * To install it, follow these instructions: [Google Places SDK for iOS](https://cocoapods.org/pods/GooglePlaces)

 * OpenWeather API and fixer.io API keys are present, but they may not be active forever.
     * You can create your own keys for free on these websites: